Medical Device Cleaning Market Size and Share

 Automated Washer-Disinfectors led the 2024 revenues with 41.23% share, reflecting industry confidence in repeatable thermal and chemical parameters.
 UV/Ozone/Emerging Technologies are expected to clock 7.67% CAGR as facilities seek low-temperature methods that sidestep ethylene oxide bottlenecks.
 Far-UVC 222 nm ceiling fixtures now operate continuously in occupied spaces, trimming downtime between cases.
 Plasma and vaporized-hydrogen-peroxide units are capturing demand for heat-sensitive plastics.

-The medical cleaning device market size tied to automated platforms is expanding as internet-connected units verify each load against ISO 17664-specified cycles.
+The medical device cleaning market size tied to automated platforms is expanding as internet-connected units verify each load against ISO 17664-specified cycles.
 Conversely, manual cleaning persists in low-resource environments but shows declining share as audit failures highlight variability risks.
 New ductless ethylene oxide scrubbers that achieve 99% destruction efficiency are reopening sterilization lines idled by emission limits, ensuring that washer-disinfectors remain the upstream workhorse.

 By Application: Endoscopes Propel Growth